cKlee/ecpo/ecpo.md

 	ecpo:hasBegin a owl:DatatypeProperty ;
 		rdfs:label "has begin"@en ;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:comment "Super-property to all properties of the beginning group"@en ;
+		rdfs:comment "Super-property to all properties of the beginning group"@en .
-		rdfs:isDefinedBy <> .

 ## hasBeginVolumeCaption